+A restructuring of a debt constitutes a TDR if the creditor, for economic or legal reasons related to the borrower's financial difficulties, grants a concession to the borrower that it would not otherwise consider.
+There were no new TDRs that occurred during the years presented.
 Interest concessions may include interest forgiveness and interest deferment.
 Principal concessions may include principal forgiveness, principal deferment and maturity extension.
 Other concessions may include additional compensation received that might be in the form of cash or other assets.

-The following table presents outstanding recorded investment for TDRs that occurred during the previous 12 months, and for which there was a subsequent payment default during that period.
+There were no TDRs that occurred during the previous 12 months, and for which there was a subsequent payment default during that period.
 Payment default is defined as a payment that was 30 days or more past due.